 Built in the 1840s and 1850s by St. Joseph’s founder, these apartments are thought by many to be the oldest apartments west of the Mississippi River.
-They have been restored and are home to the St. Joseph Historical Society and a museum, which features artifacts chronicling the city’s history.
+They have been restored and are home to the St. Joseph Historical Society and a museum that features artifacts chronicling the city’s history.

 Shoppes at North Village

 From burritos and burgers to apparel and home décor, these shops have something for everyone.
 Entertainment can be found here as well, with a movie theater, annual concert series and more.